Motivation

 Consider the following scenario: Your contract receives an encrypted input that should remain confidential.How Access Control Works

-In practice, the code above will revert with anACLNotAllowed error when attempting to decrypt the ciphertext.
-Any other FHE operation will also fail if the calling contract doesn’t have permission for all input handles.
+In practice, the code above will revert with anACLNotAllowed error because the calling contract doesn’t have permission for that ciphertext handle.
+Any FHE operation will fail if the caller lacks permission for all input handles.

 Example: Unauthorized Operations Fail